Brighton Rock (1948 film): Plot

 Rose falls in love with Pinkie, discovering he is also a Catholic, and he decides to marry her so she cannot testify against him.
 After their wedding, at Rose's request he makes a record of his voice at a fairgrounds booth, on which he says, "What you want me to say is I love you.
 Well here is the truth.
 I hate you, you little slut.
 You make me sick."
 Rose cherishes the record, wrongly assuming that it contains Pinkie's profession of love, although she does not have a gramophone to play it on and is unaware of its true contents.
 Ida, who by now suspects Pinkie of killing both Fred and Spicer, poses as Rose's mother to visit her while Pinkie is out and warn her about Pinkie, but Rose is loyal to Pinkie and Ida leaves.

 Ida's visit makes Pinkie decide he needs to kill Rose too, and he confides to his last remaining gang member, Dallow, his plan to get Rose to enter a suicide pact with him and kill herself first.
 Pinkie also tries to destroy the voice recording he made to avoid its becoming evidence after Rose's death, but only succeeds in scratching it.
 Dallow objects, saying Rose's death is unnecessary because Ida is about to leave Brighton, having been unable to find any convincing evidence against Pinkie.
 Colleoni has also paid off Pinkie and Dallow to leave town, and they go for a final drink with Rose before departing.

 When Ida enters the bar, the paranoid Pinkie decides to carry out his plan for Rose's death, and takes her for a walk on the pier.
 Pinkie convinces Rose he will soon be hanged and the two of them should commit suicide in order to always stay together.
 He gives Rose his gun and tries to get her to shoot herself first.
 Rose is torn between her love for Pinkie and the Catholic prohibition against suicide, and hesitates.
 Meanwhile, Dallow and Ida, both wishing to protect the innocent Rose, alert police, who rush onto the pier after Pinkie.
 Upon seeing the police, Rose throws the gun into the water and Pinkie tries to run away, but falls from the pier to his death.
 A grief-stricken Rose later plays the damaged record of Pinkie's voice, which sticks on Pinkie's words "I love you" without playing the rest.
-Rose clings to the belief that Pinkie really did love her.